Morse and stable subgroups via the coset intersection complex

-\begin{corollary} Let $G$ be a group acting cocompactly and acylindrically on a simplicial tree $T$.
-Suppose that: \begin{enumerate} \item Each edge stabiliser is infinite and undistorted in $G$. \item Each edge stabiliser has only finite or finite-index Morse subgroups. \end{enumerate} If $H$ is an infinite-index Morse subgroup of $G$, then $H$ is stable and virtually free. \end{corollary}
+\begin{theorem} Let $G$ be a finitely generated group acting cocompactly on a simplicial tree $T$.
+Suppose that \begin{enumerate} \item Every edge stabiliser is infinite. \item Every vertex stabiliser is undistorted in $G$. \item Every vertex stabiliser has only finite or finite-index Morse subgroups. \end{enumerate} If $H$ is an infinite-index Morse subgroup of $G$, then $H$ is virtually free and stable. \end{theorem}